Battle of Shaidu

-The Battle of Shaidu, also known as the Battle of Pirpai, was fought in March 1827 between the Sikh forces led by Hari Singh Nalwa and the Mujahideen troops, mainly Khattak and Yousafzai tribesmen, led by Syed Ahmad Barelvi.
+The Battle of Shaidu, also known as the Battle of Pirpai, was fought in March 1827 between the Sikh forces led by Hari Singh Nalwa and the mujahideen troops, mainly Khattak and Yousafzai tribesmen, led by Syed Ahmad Barelvi.
 The Sikhs were victorious.

 Background

-Budh Singh Sandhawalia accompanied by 4,000 horsemen was sent towards Attock to assist in putting down the Yusufzai Rebellion.
-When Budh Singh arrived at Hazro, he was challenged by Ashraf Khan of Zaida, Fateh Khan of Panjtar and Khadi Khan of Hund along with some Ghazis.
-The Ghazis fell back.
+Budh Singh Sandhawalia accompanied by 4,000 horsemen was sent towards Attock to assist in putting down the Yusufzai rebellion.
+When Budh Singh arrived at Hazro, he was challenged by Ashraf Khan of Zaida, Fateh Khan of Panjtar and Khadi Khan of Hund along with some mujahideen.
+The mujahideen fell back.
 Following this, a battle was fought at Shaidu.

 Battle

-On the eve of the battle, the Peshawer Sardars betrayed Syed and he was poisoned by the servants of Yar Muhammad.
-However, he still requested his men to take him to the battlefield.
-For few days, the Sikh army remained in trenches, under assault of Mujahideen, who were mainly Pashtuns.
+Per the Waqai Syed Ahmad, a collection of letters of Barelvi, he claimed to have been poisoned by the cook of Yar Muhammad as he felt sick night before the battle.
+However, Shah Ismail seated him on the elephant and took him to the battlefield.
+For few days, the Sikh army remained in trenches, under assault of mujahideen, who were mainly Pashtuns.
 The action by Sikh army commenced at about ten in the morning.
 Budh Singh was joined by Gulab Singh, Suchait Singh and Atariwala Sardars.
 The Sikh army with 30,000 combatants was numerically inferior to Pashtuns but superior in training and discipline.
-The Gulabnama claims that the Pashtuns numbered more than 100,000, however, actual number of fighters was probably around 30,000, as Peshawer valley could not provide more fighters in the early 19th century.
+The Gulabnama claims that the Pashtuns numbered more than 100,000.
+According to Altaf Qadir, the strength of mujahideen could not have been more than 30,000, as Peshawar Valley could not supply more fighters in the early 19th century.
 Around 6,000 troops were killed or wounded on the side of the Pashtuns.
 Yar Muhammad along with his men deserted the Muslim ranks.

 Aftermath

-Following this battle, several skirmishes occurred between tribes in one of which Yar Muhammad was killed.
+It was a disastrous battle for Barelvi and his allies that led to the defeat of mujahideen.
+This was last battle of Pashtuns against the Sikhs.
+The Sikhs celebrated the victory with great pomp by illuminating the city of Lahore.